 Value Assessment Initiative

-The PhRMA Foundation has launched the Value Assessment Initiative promotes the development of advanced value-assessment so decision makers have better tools to assess high- and low-value care in the United States, while avoiding low value or inefficient care.
-The initiative offers generous funding to support research and innovative efforts to assess the value of medicines and health care services, improve patient outcomes and reduce inefficiency.
+The PhRMA Foundation’s Value Assessment Initiative promotes the development of advanced value-assessment so decision makers have better tools to assess high- and low-value care in the U.S., while avoiding low value or inefficient care.
+The initiative funds new research and innovative efforts to assess the value of medicines and health care services, improve patient outcomes and reduce inefficiency.

 Utilize our site for updates and announcements or follow PhRMA Foundation on twitter @PhRMAFoundation